 Priced at $15 a night for dormitories, it is quite affordable, but private rooms are around $73 per night.

 Which One Will You Choose For Your Trip?

 Visiting Sao Paulo was quite an extraordinary experience and with some great attractions, logistics should not be a problem.
 I found the booking to be rather easy as well, but these dorms might be fully booked at peak times and you should keep that in mind as well.
 If you love the South American continent, you should definitely be able to enjoy a trip with no real hassles.

 Author Bio: Luna Anderson is avid camper from Phoenix, Arizona.
 She loves outdoors and she wants to show people the endless possibilities of this world and open your mind to experience over possession.
-You can find practical tips about hiking, camping and survival skills in her blog hikertrack.com.
+You can find practical tips about hiking, camping, and survival skills on her blog hikertrack.com.